lvc0107/CONAE_WRF_CHIMERE/README.md

    2) `docker run -v $(pwd)/INPUT:/chim/chim_input -v $(pwd)/OUTPUT:/chim/chim_output -it --name chimere_container lvc0107/chimere_conae /bin/tcsh`
    You can verify that Chimere, WRF and WPS have been successfully compiled by doing the following:
    3) `cat ./chimere_v2020r3/build_log*`
-   4) If there are changes on the docker container we can create a new docker image from the updated container
+   4) If there are changes on the docker container we can create a new docker image from the updated container.
    5) `TODO: COMPLETE HERE`
    6) `exit`